-This battery charger is located behind the access door inside the console.
-The shore power must be connected for the charger to work.
-To activate, turn the breaker switch located under the aft starboard gunwale to the "on" position.
-The charger has a built-in isolator that senses the charging needs of all the batteries and distributes charge accordingly.
-At the point that all batteries are nearly fully restored, the battery charger will automatically reduce the current being sent to the batteries to a maintenance level.
-See the battery charger Operation Manual in your Owner's Packet for further information
+The battery charger is located in the lower rigging compartment inside the console.
+The shore power must be connected for the battery charger to work.
+To activate the shore power, turn the breaker located under the aft starboard gunwale to the "on" position.
+The battery charger has a built-in isolator which senses the charging needs of all the batteries and distributes charge accordingly.
+At the point that all batteries are nearly fully charged, the battery charger will automatically reduce the current being sent to the batteries to a maintenance level.
+See the battery charger operation manual in your Owner's Packet for further information.